turtles3040/datasets/README.md

 # datasets
-This is a dataset repository for my persaonal research and deveoping tutorials.
+This is a dataset repository for our research.

 ## Binary Classification
 - pima-indians-diabets.csv